ebrandler/mcportfolio/README.md

 - `sector_tech 0.4` - Tech sector ≤ 40%

 For detailed examples and advanced usage, see the [Portfolio Optimization Examples](#portfolio-optimization-examples) section above.

+---
+*Test comment: This line added to verify GitHub account attribution in PR creation.*